April 12, 2024

 VMware and Hyper-V are both powerful virtualisation platforms that enable organizations to optimize their IT infrastructure.
 They hold the #1 and #2 market share positions respectively.
 VMware has been the long-standing leader in the market, with a strong reputation for reliability and performance.

-On the other hand, Hyper-V, has gained significant traction, especially among businesses deeply integrated into the Microsoft ecosystem (as Layer3 is).
+On the other hand, Hyper-V has gained significant traction, especially among businesses deeply integrated into the Microsoft ecosystem (as Layer3 is).
 Hyper-V offers seamless integration with Windows Server environments and tight interoperability with other Microsoft products and services, making it an attractive choice for organisations seeking a cohesive IT environment.
 Hyper-V is also the underlying virtualisation technology in Microsoft’s Azure public cloud.

 While VMware has long been a dominant force in the virtualisation market, it’s important to note that Hyper-V is no slouch.
-Microsoft’s product maturity and interoperability has led to feature parity with VMware over time, offering capabilities like live migration, high availability, and dynamic resource optimisation.
-In terms of integrations, Hyper-V boasts the kind of tight integration with other Microsoft products and services, such as Active Directory and Azure that you can really only get from playing on the same team.
+Microsoft’s product maturity and interoperability have led to feature parity with VMware over time, offering capabilities like live migration, high availability, and dynamic resource optimisation.
+In terms of integrations, Hyper-V boasts the kind of tight integration with other Microsoft products and services, such as Active Directory and Azure that you can only get from playing on the same team.

 So, while this change is a significant undertaking for Layer3, it will in no way reduce our performance or reliability.
 Hyper-V is a robust and reliable solution that has always been worthy of serious consideration and will now likely become the platform of choice for innumerable IT providers around the world who will make the wise choice to leave VMware and its new management behind.

-Since we have had to purchase further infrastructure to make this all happen, we’ve taken the opportunity to upgrade all our datacentre infrastructure, including routers, switches, firewalls and internet connections.
+Since we have had to purchase further infrastructure to make this all happen, we’ve taken the opportunity to upgrade all our data centre infrastructure, including routers, switches, firewalls and internet connections.
 All of our core network components are now 25gbit with 100gbit backbones.

 So thanks for the memories VMware, but our future is now with Hyper-V.